2020dfff/RBAC-Text2SQL-Benchmark/README.md

 - `--temperature`: Sampling temperature (default: 0.0 for deterministic output)
 - `--max_tokens`: Maximum tokens in response
 - `--max_samples`: Max samples from the dataset, leave blank for full
+- `--role`: Role-based evaluation flag, set true to use RBAC-data